-There are special rules if your business is a sole-proprietorship or partnership.
-They apply to those employees who are self-employed individuals, such as partners or owner employees.
+There are special rules if you’re self-employed.
 When calculating the deduction for contributions made to your own SEP-IRA, compensation is your net earnings from self-employment, which takes into account both the deduction for one-half of your self-employment tax and the deduction for contributions to your own SEP-IRA.
 For this reason, you determine the deduction for contributions to your own SEP-IRA indirectly by reducing the contribution rate called for in your plan.
 For more information on the deduction limitations for self-employed individuals, see Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).

-Employer contributions to a SEP-IRA will not affect the amount an individual can contribute to a Roth IRA or a traditional IRA.
-However, this may preclude an individual from receiving a tax deduction for contributions to a traditional IRA.
-See Publication 590, Individual Retirement Arrangements (IRAs), for details.
+Employer contributions to a SEP-IRA won’t affect the amount you can contribute to a Roth or traditional IRA.
+However, this may preclude you from receiving a tax deduction for contributions to a traditional IRA.
+See IRA Deduction Limits and Publication 590, Individual Retirement Arrangements (IRAs).

 How to find the mistake:

-Calculate 25% of each employee’s compensation (limited to $255,000 in 2013) and compare the total contribution made for the employee to the lesser of that amount or the dollar limitation for that year ($51,000 in 2013).
-Review the special calculations in Publication 560 for self-employed individuals.
+Calculate 25% of each employee’s compensation (limited to $260,000 in 2014) and compare the total contributions made for the employee to the lesser of that amount or the dollar limitation for that year ($52,000 in 2014).
+Review the special calculations in Publication 560 if you are a partner or self-employed.

 How to fix the mistake:

-There are two alternative methods to correct a failure to limit employer contributions to employees as required under the Internal Revenue Code.
+There are two methods to correct a failure to limit employer contributions to employees.

 - The amount in excess of the annual limit, adjusted for earnings through the date it’s corrected, should be distributed from the affected employee’s SEP-IRA and returned to the employer if it exceeds $100.
 If it isn’t feasible to determine what the actual investment earnings would have been, you may use a reasonable rate of interest.
 The affected employee doesn’t include the distributed amount in income, but the plan sponsor must report it on Form 1099-R with a taxable amount of zero.